Cooling-Off Period in Queensland (QLD)

 Queensland Cooling-Off Period

-Queensland cooling-off is 5 business days under the Property Law Act 1974 (QLD).
+Queensland cooling-off is 5 business days under the Property Occupations Act 2014 (QLD).

 Quick Facts